Daniel-KM/Omeka-S-module-Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

+The module can be used with the error monitoring service [Sentry] to log end user errors and to profile and to trace exceptions, allowing to find issues hard to reproduce quicker.

 Installation
 ------------

 The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

+If you want to use Sentry, the server should run php 8.0 or later.
+Php 7.4, the minimum version of Omeka S v4, is not supported.

 See general end user documentation for [installing a module].